kdmayer/3D-PV-Locator/README.md

 - area_inter: The total area covered by the PV system in square meters
 - area_tilted: The total area covered by the PV system in square meters, corrected by the respective rooftop tilt
 - capacity_not_tilted_area: The total PV capacity in kWp of area_inter
 - capacity_titled_area: The total PV capacity in kWp of area_tilted
+- geometry: Real-world coordinate-referenced polygon describing the shape of the rooftop-mounted PV system
 - location of street address in latitude and longitude
 - street address
 - city and